Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Introduction

 \section{Introduction}

-The large-scale structures of the Universe contain rich information about the physics of structure formation driven by gravity of dark matter and accelerated expansion of dark energy.
-In the coming decades, a plethora of multi-wavelength cosmological surveys are ongoing and underway to study cosmology and structure formation of the Universe.
+The large-scale structures of the Universe contain rich information about the physics of structure formation driven by the gravity of the dark matter and accelerated expansion of dark energy.
+In the coming decades, a plethora of multi-wavelength cosmological surveys will be ongoing and underway to study cosmology and the structure formation of the Universe.
 The Sunyaev--Zel'dovich (SZ) effects \citep{Sunyaev1970,Sunyaev1972,Sunyaev1980} have been emerging as promising probes of cosmology and astrophysics.
 The SZ effects leave imprints in temperature and polarisation variation of cosmic microwave background (CMB) through inverse Compton scattering between CMB photons and free electrons.
 There are two classes for the SZ effects \citep[][for reviews]{Birkinshaw1999,Carlstrom2002,Kitayama2014,Mroczkowski2019}.
 The thermal SZ (tSZ) effect is induced by hot electrons in galaxy clusters, making it a powerful method for finding galaxy clusters out to high redshift.
 The (late-time) kinetic SZ (kSZ) effect, on the other hand, is the temperature variation in CMB produced by the peculiar velocity of free electrons with respect to the CMB frame.
 The amplitude of the kSZ signal is lower than the tSZ effect, but it contains information about the cosmic velocity field.

-Observationally, the tSZ effect has been detected for several hundreads and thousands of galaxy clusters by several space and ground-based telescopes, such as \textit{Planck} \citep{PlanckCollaborationXXII,PlanckCollaborationXXIV}, Atacama Cosmology Telescope \citep[ACT;][]{Madhavacheril2020,Hilton2021}, and South Pole Telescope \citep[SPT;][]{Bleem2015,Bocquet2019,Huang2020,Bleem2020}.
-Measurements of the kSZ effect is more challenging compared to the tSZ effect because the kSZ effect is comparatively much smaller and its signal does not depend on frequency.
-However, recent development in novel techniques enabled detection of kSZ effects \citep{Hand2012,Ade2016,Soergel2016,DeBernardis2017}, whose detection significance has been improving rapidly.
+Observationally, the tSZ effect has been detected for several hundreds and thousands of galaxy clusters by space and ground-based telescopes, such as \textit{Planck} \citep{PlanckCollaborationXXII,PlanckCollaborationXXIV}, Atacama Cosmology Telescope \citep[ACT;][]{Madhavacheril2020,Hilton2021}, and South Pole Telescope \citep[SPT;][]{Bleem2015,Bocquet2019,Huang2020,Bleem2020}.
+Measurements of the kSZ effect are more challenging compared to the tSZ effect because the kSZ effect is comparatively much smaller, and its signal does not depend on frequency.
+However, recent development in novel techniques enabled the detection of kSZ effects \citep{Hand2012,Ade2016,Soergel2016,DeBernardis2017}, whose detection significance has been improving rapidly.